| Wayne's

 reading to a lyrically challenging piece.
 Seeing Neil in the role of Oscar Wilde

 on trial never fails to move me.
-Possibly the PSB video that most enhances its

 Home and Dry